 Check Entry Fees

-Find out about venue entry requirements beforehand.
-Countless bars, clubs, and restaurants in Amsterdam have special New Year's Eve events, and tickets can sell out months in advance.
+If you're planning on going out to a bar or club, find out about venue entry requirements beforehand.
+Countless bars, clubs, and restaurants in Amsterdam have special New Year's Eve events and tickets can sell out months in advance.
 For specific events, find out if it's necessary to reserve a spot, and do so as early as possible.
 Note that some venues also have additional entrance fees on New Year's Eve—even those that normally have none at all.

 Research Holiday Schedules